riot-ci/RIOT/.github/PULL_REQUEST_TEMPLATE.md

 ### Issues/PRs references

-_If any put the list of related issues and PRs here._
+_If any, put the list of related issues and PRs here._